deanm1278/deanm1278.github.io/_projects/bfin_gnu.md

 ## Board support and other libraries

-I made various other things to use for development and exploration:
+I made various other tools and libraries to use for development and for some rudimentary DSP work:

 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% include repository/repo.html repository="deanm1278/audioFX" %}